Suspended License / Hardship License

 What is a court ordered driver's license suspension?

 A criminal court order suspension is the second type of suspension (the first being an administrative suspension).
 This will only occur after there is a conviction for DUI.
-If there is no DUI conviction, then there is no court ordered suspension.
-Again, this highlights the importance of having a great DUI defense lawyer fighting for you.
+If there is no DUI conviction, then there is no court ordered suspension Again, this highlights the importance of having a great DUI defense lawyer fighting for you.
 A criminal court driver's license suspension ranges from six (6) months to a permanent suspension.
 The length of the criminal court driver's license suspension will depend on if the conviction is for a first DUI, second DUI, third DUI, or fourth or subsequent DUI.
 A criminal court driver's license suspension ranges from six (6) months to a permanent suspension.
-Whether you will eligible for a hardship license during the court order suspension will again depend on whether the conviction is for a first DUI, second DUI, third DUI, or fourth or subsequent DUI.
+Whether you will eligible for a hardship license during the court order suspension will, again, depend on whether the conviction is for a first DUI, second DUI, third DUI, or fourth or subsequent DUI.

-Keller, Melchiorre & Walsh have three former prosecutors who handle DUI driver's license suspensions.
-As DUI defense lawyers we know and understand how valuable your ability to drive is.
+Keller, Melchiorre & Walsh has three former prosecutors who handle DUI driver's license suspensions.
+As DUI defense lawyers, we know and understand how valuable your ability to drive is.
 When you can't drive, you can't work to support yourself or your family.
 Just because you are arrested for DUI does not mean that you should no longer be able to work and financial support yourself and your family.
 We can help you obtain a hardship license or fight to challenge your license suspension because we know the importance and we have the expertise.
 We have helped our clients through these difficult times.
-Call us as we equipped and experience to handle these matters in Miami-Dade, Broward, Palm Beach, Martin and St. Lucie Counties.
+Call us as we are equipped and experienced to handle these matters in Miami-Dade, Broward, Palm Beach, Martin and St. Lucie Counties.